 How do I access the yoga class?

-The yoga class will be on a separate Zoom link to the live symposium.
 You will receive the link and password for both the yoga class and the live symposium in the reminder email we will send you 12 hours prior to the start of the live event.

 What format is the symposium?